Sleeping-Bear-Systems/tools-samples/README.md

 ## Projects

 * **UseSqliteDatabase**: Sample project illustrating the use of the `SleepingBearSystems.Tools.Persistence.Sqlite` NuGet package.

-* **ImplementFactStoreSqlite**: Sample project illustrating the use of the database versioning in the `SleepingBearSystems.Tools.Persistence` NuGetPackage on a SQLite database to implement a simple event sourcing demo.
+* **ImplementFactStoreSqlite**: Sample project illustrating the use of the database versioning in the `SleepingBearSystems.Tools.Persistence` NuGet package on a SQLite database to implement a simple event sourcing demo.

-* **ImplementFactStorePostgres**: Sample project illustrating the use of the database versioning in the `SleepingBearSystems.Tools.Persistence` NuGetPackage on a Postgres database to implement a simple event sourcing demo.
+* **ImplementFactStorePostgres**: Sample project illustrating the use of the database versioning in the `SleepingBearSystems.Tools.Persistence` NuGet package on a Postgres database to implement a simple event sourcing demo.
+* **UseRailwayOrientedProgramming**: Sample project illustrating the use of the railway programming classes in the `SleepingBearSystems.Tools.Railway` NuGet package.